markstgodard/books/README.md

 cf start books-ratings
 ```

-Allow the Products app the ability to talk to the Reviews app:
+Allow the Reviews app the ability to talk to the Ratings app:
 ```sh
 cf access-allow books-reviews books-ratings --port 9080 --protocol tcp
 ```

 ## Check Apps
+After deploying you should see the controller, registry and products apps with routes.
+The reviews, details and ratings apps will not have external routes.
 ```sh
 $ cf apps
 Getting apps in org demo / space demo as admin...